leepolla/Astrododge/README.md

   4.Game settings

 Libraries we are definitely using:
-  Firebase
+  Firebase,
-  React
+  React,
-  Bootstrap
+  Bootstrap,

-Libraries and APIs we might use: purgomalum (to filter inappropriateness) threejs node?
+Libraries and APIs we might use: purgomalum (to filter inappropriateness), threejs, node?